The school report cards for Virginia’s schools, school divisions, and the state never looked better!

 The interactive School Quality Profiles replaced static PDF reports on schools and school divisions that the VDOE first published in the late 1990s.
 The 2015 General Assembly directed the Board of Education to redesign online reports for schools and school divisions to communicate more effectively to parents and the public about the status and achievements of Virginia’s public schools.

 In response, the VDOE has given Virginia a site that truly sets the gold standard for school report card tools.
-Reviews from the public and the media have been overwhelmingly positive, and this new tools will support Virginia’s response to the Every Student Succeeds Act, a federal law that requires states to take specific steps toward greater accountability in public education.
+Reviews from the public and the media have been overwhelmingly positive, and this new tool will support Virginia’s response to the Every Student Succeeds Act.
+This federal law requires states to take specific steps toward greater accountability in public education.
 (Providing state report cards that “meaningfully differentiate” school performance was a component of ESSA.)

 Of note, Virginia’s School Quality Profiles are fully accessible to the visually handicapped and can also be accessed by mobile device.
 It is Section 508 compliant, satisfies all the Virginia State IT Accessibility Requirements and Virginia.gov State Website Standards, and meets ADA Standards for Accessible Design.